movingobjects/log-box/README.md

 ### Border style

 #### `style` [string]
-Sets the border style to the box.
+Sets the border style of the box.

 - Default: `"single"`
 - Allowed values: